10 Most Common Causes Of A Leaky Gut That Many Doctors Don’t Consider

-Leaky gut, also known as increased intestinal permeability, is a condition that affects the integrity of the intestinal barrier.
-This condition can lead to a host of health issues.
-In this article, we will discuss the 1o most common causes of leaky gut and how they can impact gut health.
+Leaky gut, also known as increased intestinal permeability, is a condition that affects the integrity of the intestinal barrier and there can be many causes of a leaky gut.
+This condition can lead to a host of health issues including chronic inflammation, skin conditions, heart problems, obesity, mental health problems as well as autoimmune disorders(1),(1b).
+In this article, we will discuss the 1o most common causes of leaky gut and how they can impact your health.

 Modern medicine continues to ignore the growing leaky gut epidemic while chronic disease skyrockets…Many doctors haven’t even heard of it because this isn’t something they learned back in medical school.
 Researchers discovered it by accident in the 1980’s but despite proven medical tests for it and links to almost every known chronic disease, it’s not talked about at the prominent clinics or leading universities.
-If you or a loved one are struggling with chronic illness, like so many of my patients, you will want to learn more about these top 10 causes.
+If you or a loved one are struggling with chronic illness, like so many of my patients, you will want to learn more about these top 10 causes of a leaky gut.

 1. Poor Diet and Food Sensitivities

 One of the primary causes of leaky gut is a poor diet that is high in processed foods, refined sugars, and unhealthy fats.
-These food choices can lead to inflammation and damage to the gut lining.
+These food choices can lead to inflammation and nutrient deficiency that can damage to the gut lining.
 Additionally, food sensitivities or intolerances to certain ingredients, including gluten and dairy, can trigger an immune response and further compromise the gut barrier.
+(2)

 2. Chronic Stress and Impaired Digestion

-Chronic stress releases hormones that disrupt the balance of the gut microbiota, leading to increased intestinal permeability.
+Chronic stress releases hormones that disrupt the balance of the gut microbiota, is another cause behind leaky gut.
 Stress can also impair digestive function, inhibiting the breakdown and absorption of nutrients.
 This can weaken the intestinal lining and negatively impact gut health.

 Think you might have a Leaky Gut?
 Take the Leaky Gut Quiz here